faisalramzan3725/w2v_model_for_cso_classifier/README.md

   - After Replacement:
   "...recent advances in computer_science and large_language_models have improved web search..."

-Step 3: Phrase Mining (Optional but Recommended)

-  3.1 Extract frequent bigrams and trigrams from the paper dataset using NLTK or Gensim's Phrases module.

-Step 4: Train Embedding Model
+Step 3: Train Embedding Model

-  4.1 Use the cleaned and processed paper dataset to train a Word2Vec model using gensim's latest implementation.
+  3.1 Use the cleaned and processed paper dataset to train a Word2Vec model using gensim's latest implementation.

-  4.2 The model will learn vector embeddings where similar scientific terms are close in vector space.
+  3.2 The model will learn vector embeddings where similar scientific terms are close in vector space.

-Step 5: Load Updated CSO Concepts from CSO Reader
+Step 4: Load Updated CSO Concepts.

-  5.1 Load all updated concepts from the CSO Reader utility.

-Step 6: Extend Word2Vec Model Vocabulary
+Step 5: Extend Word2Vec Model Vocabulary

-  6.1 For each word in the model vocabulary:
+  5.1 For each word in the model vocabulary:

   - Retrieve semantically similar terms using most_similar() with a similarity threshold.

-  6.2 Compare retrieved terms against CSO concepts using Levenshtein similarity (via rapidfuzz).
+  5.2 Compare retrieved terms against CSO concepts using Levenshtein similarity (via rapidfuzz).

-  6.3 If similarity exceeds a threshold:
+  5.3 If similarity exceeds a threshold:

   - Link the word to relevant CSO concepts